 I rendered a few complimentary comments about his attire, which he thought was a bit much for the current midsummer mid-afternoon South Texas milieu.
 And so it went.

-Wolfe is still alive, age 85, at least according to Wikipedia, but Ride, Sally Ride, rode off into the great beyond for the last time today.
+Wolfe died at age 88 on May 14, 2018; but Ride, Sally Ride, rode off in our hearts and minds, prayers and thoughts along with SpaceX to the International Space Center today.
 More power to her and the dream of mankind finding peace and progress in space despite the challenges on Earth.
 She is, as Sun Ra liked to say, traveling the spaceways, so to you girl, good speed.